Select Comfort Corporation's (SCSS) CEO Shelly Ibach on Q2 2017 Results - Earnings Call Transcript

 Michael Lasser

-But [indiscernible] question was that only affected the retail comp and not the online channel?
+But, I guess, my question was that only affected the retail comp and not the online channel?

 David Callen